Sxriptor/colabify-app/ELECTRON_README.md

-# DevPulse - Electron App
+# Colabify - Electron App

-This is the Electron version of DevPulse, a clean GitHub notifications app.
+This is the Electron version of Colabify, a clean GitHub notifications app.
 The app works cross-platform on macOS, Windows, and Linux.

 ## Development